 On the other hand, the primary circuit will be equipped with a security group that will consist of at least:

-an expansion vessel
+- an expansion vessel

-a safety valve
+- a safety valve

-Electromechanical circulator for closed circuits, of the type used in heating circuits.
+- Electromechanical circulator for closed circuits, of the type used in heating circuits.

-Non-return valve to avoid uncontrolled reverse circulations.
+- Non-return valve, to avoid uncontrolled reverse circulation.

-Filter, which will guarantee the durability of the circuit elements.
+- Filter, which will guarantee the durability of the circuit elements.